Samurais/Natural-Language-Processing-Language-Model/README.md

 Required Flags
 -c is the flag for your corpus folder containing text files -n is the flag for which ngram size you want to use.
-This can either be 1 or 2
+This can either be 1 or 2 for unigram or bigram respectively.

 Optional Flags
 -p Plots the probabilities of the unigrams and bigrams